WyriHaximus/Ratchet/docs/events.md

 Ratchet is build on events to decouple everything.

+## Bootstrap ##

+During initial service bootstrap the `Rachet.WampServer.construct` event is emitted.
+Only passing the event loop, it's meant for listeners (from other plugins) providing features and functionality for and through the websocket service.

 ## RPC ##

 `RPC`stands for `Remote Procedure Call` and allows you to call API's on the otherside of the line.